swisskyrepo/PayloadsAllTheThings/File Inclusion/README.md

 NOTE: The unserialize is triggered for the phar:// wrapper in any file operation, `file_exists` and many more.

-### Wrapper iconv:// and dechunk://
+### Wrapper convert.iconv:// and dechunk://

+- `convert.iconv://`: convert input into another folder (`convert.iconv.utf-16le.utf-8`)
+- `dechunk://`: if the string contains no newlines, it will wipe the entire string if and only if the string starts with A-Fa-f0-9

-The goal is to leak the content of a file, one character at a time.
+The goal of this exploitation is to leak the content of a file, one character at a time, based on the [DownUnderCTF](https://github.com/DownUnderCTF/Challenges_2022_Public/blob/main/web/minimal-php/solve/solution.py) writeup.

 **Requirements**:
 - Backend must not use `file_exists` or `is_file`.